sarina/edx-platform/openedx/core/djangoapps/discussions/docs/decisions/0001-discussion-configuration-api.rst

 Future Work
 -----------

-- `LtiConfiguration` should be extended for feature-parity with_out_ XBlock dependencies.
+- `LtiConfiguration` should be extended for feature-parity without XBlock dependencies.

 - Discussion apps/plugins/providers, implemented as Python models, will